Quantum imaginary time evolution and UD-MIS problem: Optimization method based on QITE

 Since the proposed method is probabilistic, there is a failure probability associated with it, and the lower it is, the higher the chances of obtaining at least one acceptable eigenvalue of $H$ after $M$ shots.
 Given the QITE state at time $t$, $\ket{\phi^{qite}_t}$, when measuring one time ($M=1$) in the computational basis, the \textit{failure probability} is the probability of obtaining an eigenvalue $E_i > E_0+\delta E$, which is given by

 When measuring $M$ times in the computational basis, the failure probability for the QITE state at time $t$ is $(P_F^{qite}(t))^M$.

-In the ideal case, the QITE state at time $t$, $\ket{\phi^{qite}_t}$, coincides with the ITE state at time $t$, $\ket{\psi^{ite}_t}$, given by Eq. \eqref{eq:generic-ite}.
-The ITE state sometimes will be called exact state in Section \ref{sec:numeric-results}.
+In the ideal case, the QITE state at time $t$, $\ket{\phi^{qite}_t}$, closely approximates the ITE state at time $t$, $\ket{\psi^{ite}_t}$, given by Eq. \eqref{eq:generic-ite}.
+The ITE state sometimes will be called the exact state in Section \ref{sec:numeric-results}.
 It can be expressed in terms of the eigenvectors of the Hamiltonian as follows:

 We can compute the failure probability for the ITE state:

 We are interested in an upper bound for the failure probability independent of the Hamiltonian $H$.
 The following theorem provides a relevant bound for the ITE failure probability.